enterprise-oss/osso-docs/blog/2020-09-14-release-candidate.md

 In some ways we see this as the biggest value add - our open source docs should cut down on time to onboard and troubleshoot customers, and non-engineers may benefit form this the most.

+### Built off existing OSS

+Osso closes the gap between existing OSS and a scalable SSO solution by building off of the existing OSS.

+Osso depends on some important open source projects in order to provide authentication functionality.
+OneLogin maintains [ruby-saml](https://github.com/onelogin/ruby-saml), a ruby gem that "provides a means for managing authorization initialization and confirmation requests from identity providers."
+SAML is 15 year old open standard - we don't see any need to reinvent the wheel here, and this project is stable, well-tested and well-maintained.

+Osso depends directly on [omniauth-multi-provider](https://github.com/salsify/omniauth-multi-provider) which itself utilizes `ruby-saml`.
+Omniauth is a popular multilpe-provider authentication system for Rack-based applications, and this provider gem wraps `ruby-saml` so it can be used in the familiar Omniauth authentication flow. `omniauth-multi-provider` is similarly well-tested, and we again saw no reason to reinvent this additional wheel.

+Finally, Osso provides an OAuth Server.
+OAuth is another stable and open standard, albeit one that is more familiar to modern web developers.
+You send your users through Osso as part of an OAuth authorization flow - Osso handles the SAML part, and once authenticated against an IDP, sends the user back to your application, eventually allowing you to request a profile for the user using an access token.
+Osso depends on [rack-oauth2](https://github.com/nov/rack-oauth2) to provide a spec compliant OAuth server.

 ### Next steps

 Between now and a proper v1 release, here's what the Osso team will be focused on: